 We believe the ability to earn an income which can sufficiently support a family is at the foundation of sustaining a healthy life.
-We believe economic opportunity is our greatest weapon in the fight against poverty and to improve all social determinants of health.
+We believe economic opportunity is our greatest tool in the fight against poverty and to improve all social determinants of health.
 Dogwood Health Trust’s Economic Opportunity portfolio aims to equitably support every western North Carolinian in their efforts to earn a wage that will allow them to support themselves and their family, regardless of status, gender or ethnicity.

 McDowell Community Technical College, in partnership with Dogwood, has developed an innovative curriculum to provide practical skills training in general construction, construction project management and a specialized elective in modular housing installation.
 Students can participate in paid internships before and after high school graduation at single-family modular home construction sites and in the home repair program, both of which are administered by Gateway Wellness Foundation.
 This program will produce a ready stream of skilled construction workers and project managers for a sector that has a shortage of employees.